benjiferg/smartaddons/README.md

 == Installation ==
 This section describes how to install the plugin and get it working.

-1. Upload [Storefron Enhancer](https://github.com/benjiferg/smartaddons/archive/refs/heads/main.zip) to the /wp-content/plugins/ directory.
+1. Upload [Storefront Enhancer](https://github.com/benjiferg/smartaddons/archive/refs/heads/main.zip) to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Ensure that both Elementor and Ecwid plugins are installed and active.